Polish watchdog could let some banks pay higher dividends

 KNF’s strict rules, which also kept a lid on excessive borrowing, have been credited with helping Polish lenders avoid the pitfalls that dragged down other European lenders since the global economic crisis in 2008.

-Analysts said the two banks that are the most likely to pay higher dividends are UniCredit’s (CRDI.MI) Pekao PEO.WA and Citigroup’s (C.N) Bank Handlowy BHW.WA.
+Analysts said the two banks that are the most likely to pay higher dividends are UniCredit’s Pekao and Citigroup’s Bank Handlowy.

-Reporting by Marcin Goclowski; writing by Chris Borowski; editing by Louise Heavens